How to Teach Vowel Sounds so Kids Will Remember

 Short vowels and their sounds are often difficult for struggling readers.
 For students who are weak on vowel sound discrimination, spelling tests are torture.
 It follows that reading is hard for them as well.
-Often, when it comes to reading struggles, children have the same problems across all grade levels, and if a child has not mastered vowel sounds in Kindergarten, just getting older is not going to solve the problem.
+Often, when it comes to reading struggles, children have the same problems across all grade levels, and if a child has not mastered vowel sounds in Kindergarten, just getting older is not going to solve the problem of learning to read.

-The first thing to do for these kids is show them the visuals for the vowels and a shortened version of the story for each letter.
+The first thing to do for these kids is show them the visuals for the vowels that are found on our Alphabet Teaching Cards.
+These cards have a shortened version of the story for each letter that comes out of our Alphabet Tales book.
 For the visuals to be effective, the object has to match the shape of the letter.
-The visuals worked beautifully to help cement the sound of the vowel.
+The visuals on the cards help cement the sound of the vowel.
 Using visuals correctly will make all the difference for visual, right-brained, and kinesthetic learners!

 Alphabet Teaching Cards include basic vowel and consonant sounds and provide a mini-lesson and activity on the reverse of each card.
 This alphabet teaches using visuals, hand motions, and stories.
 Hands-on activities accompany each letter.